 - Add a fixed amount of virus to every well of a 96-well plate, equivalent to 4 HA units (varies according to the virus), except for the serum control wells.

-- The plate is then allowed to stand at room temperature for 60 minutes (time varies according to specific requirements).
+- Allow the plate to stand at room temperature for 60 minutes (time varies according to specific requirements).

 - Add red blood cells (RBC) and incubate at 4°C for 30 minutes.

 The highest dilution of serum (Ab) that prevents hemagglutination is called the HAI titer of the serum.
 A smooth or jagged shield of cells or an irregular button indicates agglutination.
 Observation of movement of the button of red cells when the plate is tilted may help to clarify the endpoint.